lpacher/lae/fpga/practicum/13_ila/README.md

 ## Introduction
 [**[Contents]**](#contents)

-The goal of this practicum is to to introduce and demonstrate the usage of the **Integrated Logic Analyzer (ILA)** debug feature available in Vivado.
+The goal of this practicum is to introduce and demonstrate the usage of the **Integrated Logic Analyzer (ILA)** debug feature available in Vivado.
 This IP core will allow you to "spy" and debug from a Vivado _Hadware Manager_ session electrical-values for selected internal signals of a design mapped and running on real FPGA hardware.